 -

-All of Diamond’s pie crusts impressed the hell out of me with their delicious variety of flavors, but the pecan pie crust hit hardest of them all.
-This crust has phenomenal flavor—it’s nutty, buttery, salty, and deliciously sweet.
+All of Diamond’s premade pie crusts impressed the hell out of me with their delicious variety of flavors, but the pecan pie crust hit hardest of them all.
+This store bought pie crust has phenomenal flavor—it’s nutty, buttery, salty, and deliciously sweet.
 When you cook it in the oven, the pecans unleash an extra layer of roasted flavor that’s simply delightful.
 Everybody at Mythical who happened to walk by while this was in the oven mentioned how pleasant the smell was.
-Now, a pecan pie crust has its limits in terms of uses, and I imagine some of you don’t like pecan flavor, but this would make an amazing base for key lime or pumpkin chiffon.
-I feel as though this is the best pie crust to experiment with.
+Now, a pecan pie crust has its limits in terms of uses, and I imagine some of you don’t like pecan flavor, but I think this is the best pie crust for key lime or pumpkin chiffon.
+It’s the best store bought pie crust to experiment with.
 Start with the pecan crust base, then work backwards from there.
-This one will inspire you to try new things, and I love that.
+This one will inspire you to try new things, and I love that. —Danny Palumbo

 -